MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/update-firmware.md

 Using the Health Service to roll-out firmware across a cluster is very simple and involves the following steps:

--   Identify what HDD and SSD devices you expect to be part of your Storage Spaces Direct cluster
+-   Identify what HDD and SSD drives you expect to be part of your Storage Spaces Direct cluster, and whether the drives support Windows performing firmware updates
 -   List those drives in the Supported Components xml file
 -   Identify the firmware versions you expect those drives to have in the Supported Components xml (including location paths of the firmware images)
 -   Upload the xml file to the cluster DB